-Suggestion: A 12 byte version of the EUI-64 identifier is needed (or the string format needs to be used; see below.
+Suggestion: A 12 byte version of the EUI-64 identifier is needed (or the string format needs to be used); see below.

-5. SAM-3 target device names.
+- 5. SAM-3 target device names.
 SAM-3 allows target devices with target ports of more than one protocol to have one device name per transport protocol.
-This is awkward for software, which would prefer one name rather than N names.
-Since device names are new, we have an opportunity to change this rule and get to one device name per device.
-The iSCSI string format is versatile enough to serve all the protocols.
-It can currently carry two formats:

-- a) "iqn."
+The iSCSI string format could be defined to serve all the protocols.
+It can currently carry two formats: - a) "iqn."
 A UTF-8 encoded string with a reverse domain name. - b) "eui."
 An EUI-64 identifier encoded into a hexadecimal string (e.g. "eui.ABCDEF0123456789")

-Along with this proposal, HP has made a proposal to the IETF IPS WG to add a third format:
+Along with this proposal, a proposal to the IETF IPS WG to add a third format: